University of Northern British Columbia Apply Today

 Six additional credit hours of History at any level to ensure completion of 54 credit hours of History in total.

-Electives at any level in any subject sufficient to ensure completion of a minimum of 120 credit hours, including any additional credits necessary to meet the Academic Breadth requirement of the University (see Academic Regulation 15).
+Electives at any level in any subject sufficient to ensure completion of a minimum of 120 credit hours, including any additional credit hours necessary to meet the Academic Breadth requirement of the University (see Academic Regulation on Academic Breadth).

 BA Honours - History

 The BA Honours - History provides a higher level of training and specialization for students planning to proceed to postgraduate work or professional schools.
-The program of study is offered to students majoring in history who have completed their first two years (60 credit hours).
+The program of study is offered to students majoring in history who have completed their first 60 credit hours.

 The minimum requirement for completion of a BA Honours - History is 120 credit hours.